AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

-As you can see, lexInt just scans all the consecutive digits and then returns the literal.
+As you can see, `lexInt` just scans all the consecutive digits and then returns the literal.
 Handling identifiers can be accomplished in a similar fashion, however, we should define what characters are valid in an identifier.
-For our language, let’s only allow uppercase and lowercase letters, everything else should be considered an illegal token.
+For our language, let’s only allow uppercase and lowercase letters, everything else should be considered an **ILLEGAL** token.

 *lexer.go*
 ```go